trungdvu/clinic-management/README.md

   npm run dev
 ```

-**Note**: Please continue follow our steps, I will fix it as soon as possible.

-4. Open new terminal tab and run seeder to seed static data:
+4. Open new terminal tab and run seeder to seed static data to Database:

 ```
   npm run db:seed